-Getting clients and promoting yourself is without a doubt the most challenging task for the majority of freelancers.
-For both beginners and experienced ones, finding new work can be a struggle because clients may not know them and their abilities.
+The most challenging task for the majority of freelancers is knowing how to promote yourself.
+For both beginners and experienced ones, getting new clients, and finding new work can be a struggle if you haven’t got a solid brand.

-So, forget about what your mom taught you about how bad it is to brag about self, because this is exactly what you need to do as a freelancer to get your name out there in front of the right people.
+So, forget about what your mom taught you about how bad it is to brag about yourself!
+As a freelancer, this is exactly what you need to do to get your name out there in front of the right people.

 Whatever business area you’re in – web design, content writing, coding, or translation – there are some techniques used by expert freelancers that helped them to build a steady customer base.